China Medical Board: Activities

-Today, China Medical Board focuses on health policy and systems reform and medical professional education reform.
+Today, China Medical Board focuses on health professional education, health policy and systems, global health, and leadership development.
 It works with 24 medical universities throughout China and in parts of Southeast Asia, including Thailand, Vietnam, Laos, and Myanmar.
+In 2016 it launched The Equity Initiative, a long-term fellowship program committed to nurturing the development of health equity leaders in Southeast Asia.
+The current president of China Medical Board is Roger I. Glass, MD, PhD.